 Continue reading B2B influencers can be powerful for brands, but I’ve found that there’s a pretty big gap between expectations and reality.

 Assuming that you choose to work only with SMI (social media influencers) who are relevant to what you do, here are the reasons behind my suggested KPIs for evaluating them:

 Do they produce original, non-intrusive, unique-point-of-view content for you?
 One of the most amazing deliverables you can get from Macro and Micro-influencers is the content they create for you.
 It should be different than what your internal team produces, yet be content you can reuse in your storefront, TV ads, brochures, social media, etc.Continue reading Updated Weekly: My Suggested KPIs For Evaluating SMI (Social Media Influencers)

 I don’t cover influencers.
 I cover SOCIAL MEDIA influencers (also called “SMI”).
-And… not every online platform is a social media platform, you know that, right?
-Here are the ones that are, and here are the ones that aren’t… As usual, send me comments any time on my Twitter or email.Continue reading It is 2021 and these are the “social media platforms” you can choose from
+And… not every online platform is a social media platform, but you know that, right?
+Here are the ones that are, and here are the ones that aren’t… As usual, send me comments any time on my Twitter or by email.Continue reading The best social media platforms for influencers in 2021

 When moving your marketing efforts to social media influencer marketing, one needs to be very, very strategic.
 Today we won’t discuss influence per se, but about the second most important benefit you can get from social media influencers – content creation.

 The content you receive from influencers you hire can be extremely useful.
 Why?Continue reading Roundup: How Brands Can Get AMAZING Content From the Influencers they Hire: Advice from Dear Mishu’s Dad & Friends